hindmasj/my-nifi-cluster/README.md

 **Summary**

-1. If you copy the file into the extensions directory it will get loaded into the live node, ut you need to use the *--all* flag to ensure the file gets copied to all nodes.
+1. If you copy the file into the extensions directory it will get loaded into the live node, but you need to use the *--all* flag to ensure the file gets copied to all nodes.
 1. If you need to overwrite the file then the class loaders will not load same classes again.
 In this case you need to restart the NiFi service, **after** the copy, with ``docker compose restart nifi``.
 1. If you are going to do a restart anyway then you do other things, like load a new config file or push the NAR file to the lib directory.